By Connected Technology Solutions

 Vanderbilt Medical Center

-Vanderbilt University Medical Center is a comprehensive health care delivery system, providing services across 6-hospital systems at 32-campus locations, in addition to physician practices and affiliates throughout the state of Tennessee.
-Vanderbilt University Medical Center provided health care services to more millions of patients in 2013, and is nationally ranked as a Top-15 provider in many specialties.
+Vanderbilt University Medical Center is a comprehensive healthcare delivery system, providing services across 6-hospital systems at 32-campus locations, physician practices, and affiliates throughout Tennessee.
+Vanderbilt University Medical Center provided healthcare services to millions of patients in 2013 and is nationally ranked as a Top-15 provider in many specialties.

 Vanderbilt University Medical Center became interested in check-in kiosks as a way to improve operations in three key areas: (1) patient satisfaction, (2) patient flow, and (3) satisfaction of patient service representatives.
-Expansions initiatives in the Nashville area championed the use of technologies that would provide a higher level of patient service, eliminating bottlenecks from the waiting rooms of new service areas.
+Expansion initiatives in the Nashville area championed using technologies that would provide a higher level of patient service, eliminating bottlenecks from the waiting rooms of new service areas.

 The Solution

-Vanderbilt university Medical Center selected Connected Technology Solutions (CTS) to provide the kiosk hardware and enclosure.
-Epic Welcome was the application used to provide the kiosk workflow, and to connect to the business functions of the Epic EHR, and to StarPanel (the clinical EMR designed by Vanderbilt in use throughout the system).
+Vanderbilt University Medical Center selected Connected Technology Solutions (CTS) to provide the kiosk hardware and enclosure.
+Epic Welcome was the application used to give the kiosk workflow and connect to the Epic EHR’s business functions and StarPanel (the clinical EMR designed by Vanderbilt in use throughout the system).

 Vanderbilt University Medical Center began its pilot project with the objective to check-in patients in 3-areas:

 (1) Preoperative Evaluation clinic, (2) Pediatric Rehabilitation unit, and (3) Radiology.
 Staff greeters were used during the pilot to assist patients and address questions.
-The pilot was quickly expanded and kiosks were deployed to 11-additional areas, adding the ability for patients to pay copays via credit and debit cards to the CTS kiosk workflow.
+The pilot was quickly expanded, and kiosks were deployed to 11 additional areas, allowing patients to pay copays via credit and debit cards to the CTS kiosk workflow.

 The Results